loc8dotspace/loc8-site/site/content/products.md

 heading: How the Tiny Junkyard Works
 description: >-
- Tiny Junkyard is a resource to help us share what we might have for projects and share labor and ideas in completing those projects well.
+ Tiny Junkyard is a resource to help us share what we might have for projects and share labor and ideas in completing those projects well. intro:e
-intro:
   blurbs:
     - image: /img/illustrations/coffee.svg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        We mentor young farmers to have a product ready for market, and assist them in managing their small business to success.
+Please check the food hub page for your area or start one.
+You can contact us directly for questions.
     - image: /img/illustrations/coffee-gear.svg
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        We support small, carefully curated selection of local food tastes and cooking suggestions for every experience level.
+Wfall in love with in our shop.
     - image: /img/illustrations/tutorials.svg
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
+        Love motivates us to work within our own communities.
+Th
     - image: /img/illustrations/meeting-space.svg
       text: >
         We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
+        That’s why we detwork on display there is for sale.
 The full price you pay goes to the artist.
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    Kaldi is the ultimate spot frewing seriously and we’re glad to pass that knowledge to anyone.
 main:
   heading: Great coffee with no compromises
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    We hold our coffee to th visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
   image1:
     alt: A close-up of a paper filter filled with ground coffee